Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Months later, I still feel like I don’t have adequate words for Durmitor National Park.
-Which is odd, because normally words come to my overcaffeinated fingers a bit too easily – see my exhausting list of 75 reasons to visit Albania if you have any doubts.
+Which is odd, because normally words come to my overcaffeinated fingers a bit too easily – see my exhausting list of 40 unique things to do in Montenegro if you have any doubts.
 But Durmitor National Park, nestled high in the mountains in the northeast corner of Montenegro, defies even my verbosity.

 The landscape of Durmitor National Park looks alternately like New Zealand, Scotland, Iceland, and the Alps.
 Limestone crags cut by melting glaciers millions of years ago left an otherworldly landscape in this tiny corner of this tiny country, unbeknownst to much of the world.
 Pristine glacial lakes are the few remnants of this prehistoric time: every other surface is covered in craggy rocks and lush grass.

 I’d say it’s a shame that more people don’t know about Durmitor National Park, but in reality, that’s part of its charm.
 Three and a half hours away from the popular coastal town of Kotor, Durmitor National Park is a bit far for day-trippers and whirlwind travelers.
 However, enough people visit that there is sufficient tourist infrastructure in place.
 It’s really the Goldilocks of off the beaten path travel – not too hard to get to, not too easy; not too crowded, not too deserted.
 Just right!
 My favorite travel destinations merge the untouched with the beautiful for a truly wild experience.